shaik1002/biggitlabbomb/doc/user/project/integrations/webhook_events.md

 ---------------------------------------------|-----------------------------------------------------------------------------
 [Push event](#push-events)                   | A push is made to the repository.
 [Tag event](#tag-events)                     | Tags are created or deleted in the repository.
-[Work item event](#work-item-events)         | A new work item is created or an existing one is edited, closed, or reopened.
+[Issue event](#issue-events)                 | A new issue is created or an existing issue is updated, closed, or reopened.
 [Comment event](#comment-events)             | A new comment is made or edited on commits, merge requests, issues, and code snippets. <sup>1</sup>
-[Merge request event](#merge-request-events) | A merge request is created, edited, merged, or closed, or a commit is added in the source branch.
+[Merge request event](#merge-request-events) | A merge request is created, updated, merged, or closed, or a commit is added in the source branch.
-[Wiki page event](#wiki-page-events)         | A wiki page is created, edited, or deleted.
+[Wiki page event](#wiki-page-events)         | A wiki page is created, updated, or deleted.
 [Pipeline event](#pipeline-events)           | A pipeline status changes.
 [Job event](#job-events)                     | A job status changes.
 [Deployment event](#deployment-events)       | A deployment starts, succeeds, fails, or is canceled.
 [Feature flag event](#feature-flag-events)   | A feature flag is turned on or off.
-[Release event](#release-events)             | A release is created, edited, or deleted.
+[Release event](#release-events)             | A release is created, updated, or deleted.
 [Emoji event](#emoji-events)                 | An emoji reaction is added or removed.
 [Project or group access token event](#project-and-group-access-token-events) | A project or group access token will expire in seven days.